-For reasons similar to those discussed in the preceding paragraph, the introductory text of paragraph (a)(3) of § 916.356 is revised to include the Red Jewel and Zee Fire varieties; the introductory text of paragraph (a)(4) of § 916.356 is revised to include the Diamond Pearl and Kay Fire varieties; and the introductory text of paragraph (a)(6) of § 916.356 is revised to include the Burnectfour (Summer Flare ® 35), Burnectseven (Summer Flare ® 28), Honey Dew, La Pinta and Mike's Red nectarine varieties.
+For reasons similar to those discussed in the preceding paragraph, the revision to the introductory text of paragraph(a)(3) of § 916.356 continues in effect to include the Red Jewel and Zee Fire varieties; the revision of the introductory text of paragraph (a)(4) of § 916.356 continues in effect to include the Diamond Pearl and Kay Fire varieties: and the revision to the introductory text of paragraph (a)(6) of § 916.356 continues in effect to include the Burnectfour (Summer Flare® 35), Burnectseven (Summer Flare® 28), Honey Dew, La Pinta and Mike's Red nectarine varieties.

-This rule also revises the introductory text of paragraphs (a)(3), (a)(4), (a)(5)and (a)(6) of § 916.356 to remove fifteen varieties from the variety-specific minimum size requirements specified in these paragraphs because less than 5,000 containers of each of these varieties were produced during the 2004 season.
-Specifically, the introductory text of paragraph (a)(3) of § 916.356 is revised to remove the May Kist nectarine variety; the introductory text of paragraph (a)(4) of § 916.356 is revised to remove the Sparkling May and White Sun nectarine varieties; the introductory text of paragraph (a)(5) is revised to remove the Red May nectarine variety; and the introductory text of paragraph (a)(6) of § 916.356 is revised to remove the Candy Sweet, Flame Glo, Grand Diamond, June Lion, King Jim, Ruby Bright, Scarlet Red, Summer Jewel, Sunny Red, Sweet White and White September nectarine varieties.
+This rule also continues in effect the revision of the introductory text of paragraphs (a)(3), (a)(4), (a)(5) and (a)(6) of § 916.356 to remove fifteen varieties from the variety-specific minimum size requirements specified in these paragraphs because less than 5,000 containers of each of these varieties were produced during the 2004 season.
+Specifically, the revision of the introductory text of paragraph (a)(3) of § 916.356 continues in effect to remove the May Kist nectarine variety; the revision of the introductory text of paragraph (a)(4) of § 916.356 continues in effect to remove the Sparkling May and White Sun nectarine varieties; the revision of the introductory text of paragraph (a)(5) continues in effect to remove the Red May nectarine variety; and the revision of the introductory text of paragraph (a)(6) of § 916.356 continues in effect to remove the Candy Sweet, Flame Glo, Grand Diamond, June Lion, King Jim, Ruby Bright, Scarlet Red, Summer Jewel, Sunny Red, Sweet

+White and White September nectarine varieties.

-Nectarine varieties removed from the nectarine variety-specific minimum size requirements become subject to the non-listed variety size requirements specified in paragraphs (a)(7), (a)(8), and (a)(9) of § 916.356.
+Nectarine varieties removed from the nectarine variety-specific minimum size requirements become subject to the nonlisted variety size requirements specified in paragraphs (a)(7), (a)(8), and (a)(9) of § 916.356.

 Peaches: Section 917.459 of the order's rules and regulations specifies minimum size requirements for fresh peaches in paragraphs (a)(2) through (a)(6), and paragraphs (b) and (c).
-This rule revises § 917.459 to establish variety-specific minimum size requirements for thirteen peach varieties that were produced in commercially significant quantities of more than 10,000 containers for the first time during the 2004 season.
-This rule also removes the variety-specific minimum size requirements for ten varieties of peaches whose shipments fell below 5,000 containers during the 2004 season.
+This rule continues in effect the revision of § 917.459 to establish variety-specific minimum size requirements for thirteen peach varieties that were produced in commercially significant quantities of more than 10,000 containers for the first time during the 2004 season.
+This rule also continues in effect the removal of the variety-specific minimum size requirements for ten varieties of peaches whose shipments fell below 5,000 containers during the 2004 season.